7 ways to successfully navigate the ‘family’ in your family business

 Managers in a family business may not communicate effectively because they’re related.
-If you’ve known somebody since he was in diapers, you might assume you can predict his viewpoint.
-But that only breeds misunderstanding.
+If you’ve known somebody since they were in diapers, you might assume you can predict their viewpoint.
+But that can lead to misunderstanding.
 If anything, make communication even more frank, direct, and constant.

 2. Consider a cross-purchase agreement.

 Hennesay didn’t want his wife or mother burdened with the stress of the business if he or his dad were sidelined.
 So father and son worked with their local attorney to draft a cross-purchase agreement and covered each other with life insurance.
 The agreement enabled the survivor to buy out his partner’s shares, securing the business while providing immediate financial stability to the grieving spouse.

 3. Draw a bright line between family and business.

 Do you find yourself rehashing work decisions over Thanksgiving turkey?
 Some impromptu business conversations at home can be constructive, Hennesay says, if they don’t spiral into a dispute.
 Establish your family’s boundaries.
 Then stick to them.

 The most fragile moment in the life of a family business tends to be its transition to the second generation.
 More than half the family businesses in our latest Business Owner Insights report still are in their first generation of ownership, so it’s likely not too late to plan early and well.2

 As in Hennesay’s case, the child may not want to inherit the business.
 Or there may be several siblings or relatives who do.